 - Description of the empirical study or experimental design.

 - Summary and explanation of the findings.

-- description of the design and of the findings of the experiment
+- Discussion, including assessment of the credibility and applicability of the results.

 The following books may be used as references for the understanding of standard and less traditional models of strategic behavior, as well as to understand the methods of experimental economics.